|Workable Solutions||Step-by-step Troubleshooting|

 Extend: Locate the Target Partition; Extend the Target Partition...Full steps

 On this page, you can learn how to resize partitions without losing data by using the native Windows 11/10/8/7 Disk Management and third-party EaseUS partition manager software.
 Both programs are good at extending or shrinking the NTFS partition.
 However, if your partition's file system is not NTFS but FAT32, you can only download the third-party program to change the partition size.

 Can You Resize Partition Without Losing Data?

-Q1: Does resizing or moving partition delete data?
+Q1: Does resizing or moving the partition delete data?

 Q2: What does it mean to shrink a volume?

-Q3: Will I lose data if I shrink volume?
+Q3: Will I lose data if I shrink the volume?

-Windows Disk Management is by default installed on all Windows operating systems and Windows servers, and it offers the very basic functionality of extending or shrinking a volume of an HDD, SSD, or USB external hard drive.
-The "Shrink Volume" is 100% safe to make sure that your data will be not affected.
+Windows Disk Management is, by default, installed on all Windows operating systems and Windows servers, and it offers the very basic functionality of extending or shrinking the volume of an HDD, SSD, or USB external hard drive.
+The "Shrink Volume" is 100% safe to ensure your data will not be affected.
 However, it's worth noting that the "Extend Volume" option CAN or CANNOT delete data, depending on whether there is unallocated space on the right side of the partition you're trying to enlarge.

 Besides, Windows Disk Management only supports the NTFS file system.
-The upcoming tutorial is exclusively applicable to resize NTFS partition only.
+The upcoming tutorial is exclusively applicable to resizing NTFS partition only.

 Step 2.
 Right-click on the partition that you want to decrease its size and select Shrink Volume.